Here you will find short and clear answers to frequently asked questions.

 In addition, compared to other materials, plastic has the advantage that it is particularly light, flexible and comparatively inexpensive to manufacture.
 The plastic used for our containers is also 100% recyclable once it has reached the end of its service life and thus closes the recycling cycle.

 Experience has shown that a larger container would involve major disadvantages when it comes to its emptying.
-However, with our TROBOLO® KersaBœm, it is possible to place additional interchangeable containers into the interior of the separating toilet in addition to the two solids and liquids containers that are already included in the scope of delivery.
+For models with external urine drainage, for example our TROBOLO® TinyBlœm and TROBOLO® BilaBlœm, the number of uses in terms of liquid excreta depends on the size of your external tank.
+Alternatively, with our TROBOLO® KersaBœm, it is possible to place additional interchangeable containers into the interior of the urine-diverting toilet in addition to the two solids and liquids containers that are already included in the scope of delivery.
 This way, either four further liquids containers or an additional solids and two extra liquids containers could then be provided.
 The compartment that would normally contain the litter could then be used as a storage space for these.

-The roof of the TROBOLO® KersaBœm is a natural daylight roof made of polycarbonate.
+A daylight roof made of polycarbonate is used.
 It consists of 6mm thick double-skin sheets which are weather-, hail- and scratch-resistant.

 We consciously avoid the installation of a visual protection in our urine-diverting toilets as this is a mechanical component that could possibly lead to faults and additional cleaning which we don’t want to burden our customers with.